tuiwidgets/tuiwidgets/doc/ZPalette.rst

 The predefined palettes assume most widgets are inside windows (or dialogs).

-Symbols avaiable without a window:
+Symbols available without a window:

 .. list-table::
    :header-rows: 1